new08/run-mariabackup/README.md

 *forked from [jmfederico/run-xtrabackup.sh](https://gist.github.com/jmfederico/1495347)*

-Note: have tested on Ubuntu 18.04 with MariaDB 10.3
+Note: have tested on CentOS 7.9 with MariaDB 10.4

 ## Links